InformaticsMatters/ansible-galaxy-cloud/README.md

 >   Feel free to review all the variables so that you can decide whether
     you'd like to provide your own values for them.

+>   Application components (nextflow, slurm, Pulsar) are deployed when their
+    corresponding `install_` variable is set.
+The default in this repository is to enable and install all of them.
+If you don't want to install a particular component (say nextflow) set its `install_` variable to `no`, i.e. `install_nextflow: no`.

 The easiest way to over-ride the built-in values is to provide your own YAML-based [parameters] file called `parameters`.
 The project `parameters`